MatthieuXMoreau/HTS_M2-IMaLiS_2020/TD_RNAseq/TD_RNAseq.md

 </p>

-**Compare your results with those presented in the original publication :**
-**Did the authors use stranded-specific protocols ?**
-**Can you observe differences between hypoxic and normoxic conditions ?**
+#### TO DO : Compare your results with those presented in the original publication : Did the authors use stranded-specific protocols ?
+Can you observe differences between hypoxic and normoxic conditions ?

 #